-Hollywood strike: Which shows will return after end of writers' strike?
+Hollywood strike: Which shows will return as writers' strike ends?

 Screenwriters and studios in the US have reached a tentative deal to end a 146-day strike that has paralysed the entertainment industry and left many fans without their favourite shows.

-The potential end of the strike - the longest to affect Hollywood in decades - means that many writers will soon be able to return to work, setting the stage for some TV shows to be back on air as soon as next month.
+The potential end of the strike - the longest to affect Hollywood in decades - means writers will soon be able to return to work, setting the stage for some TV shows to be back on air as soon as next month.

-It remains unclear what exactly is included in the tentative agreement, although the Writers Guild of America (WGA) reportedly managed to secure many of the concessions it sought from the studios.

-Because the deal's terms are still being finalised, they have not been made public.
-The WGA's leadership and union members need to vote to approve a three-year contract with the Alliance of Motion Picture and Television Producers (AMPTP) before they return to work.

 The tentative agreement has no impact on a separate, parallel strike by actors that began in July.